yongssh/yongssh/README.md

 - 📚 I read a lot.
 I try to write (both code and [plain text](https://yongssh.github.io/writing)).

-- 📰 Currently, I'm the Web Developer at _The Daily Northwestern_
+- 📰 Currently, I'm the Web Developer at _The Daily Northwestern_.
+Previously, I interned at _Encyclopaedia Britannica_ with the AI/ML team.

 - 🖥️ More at [my website](https://yongssh.github.io) or on [LinkedIn](https://www.linkedin.com/in/yong-yuhuang/).
 <!--